 2D Reformations: First, align all viewport lines to be orthogonal to bony pelvis.
 Next, make coronal and sagittal MPRs.
-If patient is not in ideal position, create an axial MPR data set-3x3mm.
-Also, create axial oblique data sets through each femoral neck.
+If patient is not in ideal position, create an axial MPR image data set.
+Also, create oblique axial image data sets (right and left) through femoral neck on AP viewport-angle blue line to the long axis of femoral neck through femoral head.